- 1 Average Jail Time For Tax Evasion

 Sometimes Civil, Sometimes Criminal – Or Both

-Unlike Tax Evasion which is a crime, there are other types of violations in which the IRS — using the same nucleus of fact — may pursue either a civil or criminal action (or both).
+Unlike Tax Evasion which is a crime, there are other types of violations in which the IRS — using the same nucleus of facts — may pursue either a civil or criminal action (or both).

-Oftentimes, the IRS may choose to pursue a civil investigation instead (at least preliminarily) of a criminal investigation to see how far it can get.
+Oftentimes, the IRS may choose to pursue a civil investigation (at least preliminarily) instead of a criminal investigation to see how far it can get.

 Depending on the outcome, the IRS may decide to pursue a criminal investigation on the same facts, or refer it to other government agencies for additional prosecution.